-The start and finish locations for 2014 will be in Rotary Peace Park.
+The start and finish locations for 2015 will be in Rotary Peace Park.
+An out and back along the Yukon River has been added to adjust leg 2 distance, now 11.5km (see map).

 The race begins and ends in Rotary Peace Park.
 For much of the course, you will be running along side of (or above) the Yukon River or one of a few small pothole lakes.
 The trail, though well used, is worn so watch out for tree roots in many spots.
 There is significant elevation gain and loss all along the trail (see map).